DexulDev/GantontoBilling/README.md

 ## 📜 License
 This project is licensed under the MIT License.

-🚀 Built with passion by [DexulDev](https://github.com/DexulDev) & Gatonto Solutions S.A. de C.V.
+🚀 Built with passion by [DexulDev](https://github.com/DexulDev) for Gatonto Solutions S.A. de C.V.